 “Good mathematicians see analogies between theorems or theories; the very best ones see analogies between analogies.” – Stefan Banach

-In Spring 2020, I am at the Mathematical Sciences Research Institute in Berkeley, CA, as part of the semester-long program on quantum symmetries.
+In January–March 2020, I was at the Mathematical Sciences Research Institute in Berkeley, CA, as part of the semester-long program on quantum symmetries.
 Presently, MSRI is closed due to the COVID-19 outbreak; I am currently staying with my parents in Tucson, AZ.

 Lecture notes: course notes I typed up for my classes and learning seminars.

 Spring 2019: 10/8 theorem learning seminar (with Riccardo Pedrotti).

 Fall 2018: homotopy theory learning seminar (with Richard Wong).

 Spring 2018: Gromov-Witten theory learning seminar (with Jonathan Lai).

 Fall 2017: Quantum topology and categorification learning seminar (with Richard Wong).